fenago/ml-bootcamp/Lab_4.md

-In this chapter, we continue with the project we started in the previous
+In this lab, we continue with the project we started in the previous
-chapter: churn prediction.
+lab: churn prediction.
 We have already downloaded the dataset, performed the initial preprocessing and exploratory data analysis, and trained the model that predicts whether customers will churn.
 We have also evaluated this model on the validation dataset and concluded that